EDWARD HOPPER: artist quotes and biography facts of the painter on painting, life, philosophy and his ideas on modern American Realism

-EDWARD HOPPER (1882 – 1967) was the great artist painter of ‘American life’ and probably the most famous modern Realism painter in America.
-In his quotes Hopper tells his biography facts about life, art style, his philosophy and ideas on painting Realism.
-Hopper made several long stays in Paris and it was Paris the artist city which influenced him so strongly, Impressionism the most, In 1962 he called himself ‘still an Impressionist’!
-Hoppers most famous painting is probably Nighthawks, see the picture here.
-At the bottom more biography facts and information on Edward Hopper, with useful art links for his painting art (ed: Fons Heijnsbroek)
+Edward Hopper (1882 – 1967), quotes on his painting art and life in American Realism + short biography facts.
+Hopper was the great realism painter artist of the ‘American modern way of life’ and is probably the most famous american painter of the 20th century.
+In his artist quotes Hopper tells his biography story about his life, art style and his ideas on painting American Realism.
+Hopper made several long stays in Paris and it was this art-city which influenced him in his art style of late Impressionism.
+It was in 1962 that he called himself ‘still an Impressionist’!
+Hopper’s most famous painting is ‘Nighthawks’, see the picture here.

-Edward Hopper: ‘Nighthawks’, oil painting, 1943
+Edward Hopper: ‘Nighthawks’, 1943

 - The people here in fact seem to live in the streets, which are alive from morning until night, not as they are in New York with that never-ending determination for the “long-green”, but with a pleasure-loving crowd that doesn’t care what it does or where it goes, so that it has a good time.

-- Everyone goes to the “Grands-Boulevards” and let himself loose… …Do not picture these in costume, they are not for the most part… …perhaps a clown with a big nose, or two girls with bare necks and short skirts… …the parade of the queens of the halls (markets) is also one of the events… …Some are pretty but look awkward in their silk dresses and crowns, particularly as the broad sun displays their defects – perhaps a neck too thin or a painted face which shows ghastley white in the sunlight.
+- Everyone goes to the “Grands-Boulevards” and let himself loose… …Do not picture these in costume, they are not for the most part… …perhaps a clown with a big nose, or two girls with bare necks and short skirts… …the parade of the queens of the halls (markets) is also one of the events… …Some are pretty but look awkward in their silk dresses and crowns, particularly as the broad sun displays their defects – perhaps a neck too thin or a painted face which shows ghastly white in the sunlight.

-- I could just go a few steps (from the place where he stayed in Paris in 1906- 1907, fh) and I’d see the Louvre across the river.
+- I could just go a few steps (from the place where Hopper stayed in Paris in 1906- 1907, fh) and I’d see the Louvre across the river.
 From the corner of the rue de Bac and Lille (sic) you could see Sacré-Coeur.
 It hung like a great vision in the air above the city.

-- It seemed awful crude and raw here when I got back (after he returned from his third and last trip to Europe, in 1910, fh).
+- It seemed awful crude and raw here when I got back (after he returned to America, from his third and last trip to Europe, in 1910, fh).
 It took me ten years to get over Europe.

-- After I took up etchings (in 1915, fh), my paintings seemed to crystallize.
+- After I took up etchings (in 1915, fh), my paintings seemed to crystallize (during the early 1920s, fh).

 - At Gloucester (village at the sea where Hopper with his wife Jo had married and stayed during the summer of 1924, fh) when everyone else would be painting ships and the waterfront I’d just go around looking at houses (watercolor: ‘Haskell’s house, 1924).
 It is a solid looking town.
 The roofs are very bold, the cornices bolder.
 The dormers cast very positive shadows.
 The sea captain influence I guess – the boldness of ships.